-This Addendum is part of the Room and Board Contract for the 2021-22 Academic Term.
-In the event of any conflict between the provisions of this Addendum and the provisions of the Room and Board Contract, the provisions of this Addendum shall control.
+This addendum is attached to and made a part of the Room and Board Contract for the 2022-2023 Academic Year.
+In the event of any conflict between the provisions of this addendum and the provisions of the Room and Board Contract, the provisions of this addendum shall control.

-Students who do not adhere to the University requirements as set forth in this Housing Addendum and the 2021-22 Academic Term Room and Board Contract understand and agree that, upon reasonable notice, JHU may terminate the student’s housing contract due to public health emergency needs, including COVID-19.
-In the event JHU terminates a student’s housing contract due to public health concerns, JHU will offer fair and reasonable reimbursements for impacted students as appropriate and based on information available at that time.
+10. Termination.
+Upon reasonable notice, JHU reserves the right to terminate housing contracts due to public health emergency needs, including COVID-19.
+In the event JHU terminates housing contracts due to public health concerns, JHU will offer fair and reasonable reimbursements for impacted students as appropriate and based on information available at that time.

 Your Room and Board Contract is the basic document that states the contractual obligations between you and JHU Housing.
 This Addendum is legally binding and is incorporated by reference in the Room and Board Contract.
-You are equally responsible for complying with the rules, policies and regulations contained within the 2021-22 Academic Term Room and Board Contract and this COVID-19 and Public Health Policies and Procedures Room and Board Contract Addendum.
+You are equally responsible for complying with the rules, policies and regulations contained within the 2022 Summer Room and Board Contract and this COVID-19 and Public Health Policies and Procedures Room and Board Contract Addendum.